oowenn/2022lolanalysis/README.md

   frameborder="0"
 ></iframe>

 This figure plots the distribution of multikills across all games played in regional leauges.
-We can observe that the number of multikills seen in a game trends downward with a mean around 2.
+We can observe that the number of multikills seen in a game trends downward with a mean of roughly 0.5.
 <iframe
   src="assets/multikills_dist.html"
   width="800"